riccardone/ai-hedge-fund-net/README.md

 This .Net project is inspired by the ai-hedge-fund project written in pyton https://github.com/virattt/ai-hedge-fund

 # Configuration
-I decided to use Alpha Vantage as financial data provider.
-I don't have any connection with them or sponsorship.
-It's just happened that I created there my free API key and stick with them.
-Once I get through the initial phase of porting/development I will consider implement the IDataReader interface integrating with other providers.
-To get you free API key go here https://www.alphavantage.co/support/#api-key Once you have it, make sure to add the key in the appsettings.json.
-For the LLM reasoning OpenApi is the one used so make sure to get your api key from here https://platform.openai.com/account/api-keys and write it in the appsettings.json.
+I decided to use Alpha Vantage as the financial data provider.
+I have no affiliation or sponsorship with them—it just happened that I created my free API key there and decided to stick with them.
+Once I get through the initial phase of porting and development, I will consider implementing the IDataReader interface to integrate with other providers.

+To get your free API key, go here: https://www.alphavantage.co/support/#api-key.
+Once you have it, make sure to add the key to appsettings.json.

+For LLM reasoning, OpenAI is used, so make sure to get your API key from: https://platform.openai.com/account/api-keys and add it to appsettings.json as well.
 ```
 {
   "OpenAI": { "ApiKey": "your-api-key" },